State University of Leuven: History

-Belgium's independence from the Netherlands in 1830/31, plunged the universities into disorder.
+Belgium's independence from the Netherlands in 1830/31 plunged the universities into disorder.
 Attempting to prevent university education from being fragmented, the new government closed Leuven's faculties of law and natural science but backed down due to protests.
 A proposal to concentrate university education at Leuven was rejected by parliament on 4 August 1835.
 On 27 September 1835, the state university was officially closed, with most professors moving to the state universities of Ghent and Liège.

-Meanwhile, the bishops of Belgium had founded a new Catholic University at Mechelen.
+Meanwhile, the bishops of Belgium had founded a new university, the Catholic University of Mechlin, in 1834.
 This provoked serious riots in the cities of Ghent, Leuven and Liège by liberals, who feared the Church encroaching on state education.
 After the State University had been closed, the Catholic University moved its headquarters to Leuven on 1 December 1835 and then took the name of Catholic University of Leuven, again leading to protests by liberals, particularly due to its efforts to usurp the heritage and identity of the historical Old University of Leuven.